 Some types of business insurance may be able to help with coronavirus-related claims

-Small businesses have been hit hard by the coronavirus (COVID-19) pandemic as non-essential businesses have been forced to close during the Level 4 shutdown.
+Small businesses have been hit hard by the coronavirus (COVID-19) pandemic as non-essential businesses were forced to close during the Level 4 shutdown.
 Unfortunately, even the most robust business insurance policies aren’t offering much help.

 If business has dropped due to COVID-19

-Many businesses have already seen a huge drop in custom due to the national lockdown, restrictions on travel and several other sweeping containment efforts.
-Insurance is not likely to be much use here if you are still able to operate to some capacity.
+Many businesses saw a huge drop in custom due to the national lockdown, restrictions on travel and several other sweeping containment efforts.
+Insurance is not likely to be much use here if you can still operate to some capacity.

 However, there are other ways you can seek financial help.
 These include tax deductions, unsecured loans and even cash payments for businesses that keep paying staff.
 Make sure to check out what the Government is doing to help businesses affected by Covid-19.